carolinau/marketing-guidelines/docs/web-standards.md

 Carolina University web pages must provide up-to-date contact information (name, address, and email) for users to contact a Carolina University department or organization.

 ### Ensuring Accuracy
 Carolina University web pages must be continuously maintained.
 Review and necessary revision ensure all Carolina University content is relevant and up-to-date, as required by the specific area/unit web administrator.
-Please direct all website requests and changes to the Website Ticketing System by emailing your requests to: webmaster@piedmontu.edu.
+Please direct all website requests and changes to the Website Ticketing System by emailing your requests to: webmaster@carolinau.edu.
 These requests must be detailed and include the URL of the webpage in question.

 ### Confidential Information
 Carolina University will not publish confidential information on its web pages.